-In the opinion of the BBA, Fassatherm Bonded EPS External Wall Insulation Systems, if installed, used and maintained in accordance with this Certificate, can satisfy or contribute to satisfying the relevant requirements of the following Building Regulations (the presence of a UK map indicates that the subject is related to the Building Regulations in the region or regions of the UK depicted):
+In the opinion of the BBA, Fassatherm Mechanically Fixed MW External Wall Insulation Systems, if installed, used and maintained in accordance with this Certificate, can satisfy or contribute to satisfying the relevant requirements of the following Building Regulations (the presence of a UK map indicates that the subject is related to the Building Regulations in the region or regions of the UK depicted):

-The Bu ilding Regulations 2010 (England and Wales) (as amended) Requirement: A1 Loading Comment: The systems can sustain and transmit wind loads to the substrate wall.
+1 M The Building Regulations 2010 (England and Wales) (as amended) Requirement: A1 Loading Comment: The systems can sustain and transmit wind loads to the substrate wall.
 See sections 7.1 to 7.12 of this Certificate.
-Requirement: B4(1) External fire spread Comment: 54(1) The systems are restricted by this Requirement.
-See sections 8.1 to 8.3 of this Certificate.
-Requirement: C2(b) Resistance to moisture Comment: The systems can provide a degree of protection against rain ingress.
+Requirement: B4(1) External fire spread Comment: The systems are unrestricted by this Requirement.
+See sections 8.1 to 8.4 of this Certificate.
+Requirement: C2(b) Resistance to moisture Comment: () The systems can provide a degree of protection against rain ingress.
 See section 10.1 of this Certificate.
-Requirement: C2(c) Resistance to moisture Comment: The systems can contribute to minimising the risk of interstitial and surface condensation.
+Requirement: C2(c) Resistance to moisture Comment: 0(0) The systems can contribute to minimising the risk of interstitial and surface condensation.
 See sections 11.1, 11.2 and 11.4 of this Certificate.
-Requirement: L1(a)(i) Conservation of fuel and power Comment: (-/(-) The systems can contribute to satisfying this Requirement.
+Requirement: L1(a)(i) Conservation of fuel and power Comment: 22(0)(1) The systems can contribute to satisfying this Requirement.
 See sections 6.2 and 6.3 of this Certificate.
-Regulation: 7 Materials and workmanship (applicable to Wales only) Regulation: 7(1) Materials and workmanship (applicable to England only) Comment: The systems are acceptable.
+Regulation: 7 Materials and workmanship (applicable to Wales only) Regulation: , 7(1) Materials and workmanship (applicable to England only) Comment: The systems are acceptable.
 See section 13.1 and the Installation part of this Certificate.
-Regulation: 7(2) Materials and workmanship (applicable to England only) Comment: ., The systems are restricted by this Regulation.
-See sections 8.1 to 8.3 of this Certificate.
-Regulation: 26 CO 2 emission rates for new buildings Regulation: 26A Fabric energy efficiency rates for new dwellings (applicable to England only) Regulation: 26A Primary energy consumption rates for new buildings (applicable to Wales only) Regulation: Comment: 26B Fabric performance values for new dwellings (applicable to Wales only) The systems can contribute to satisfying these Regulations.
-See sections 6.2 and 6.3 of this Certificate.
-The Bu ilding (Scotland) Regulations 2004 (as amended) Regulation: 8(1)(2) Durability, workmanship and fitness of materials

-Regulation: Comment: 8(1)(2) Durability, workmanship and fitness of materials The systems can contribute to a construction satisfying this Regulation.
+Regulation: 7(2) Materials and workmanship (applicable to England only) Comment: 7(2) The systems are restricted by this Regulation.
+See sections 8.1 to 8.4 of this Certificate.
+Regulation: 26 CO 2 emission rates for new buildings Regulation: 26A Fabric energy efficiency rates for new dwellings (applicable to England only) Regulation: 26A Primary energy consumption rates for new buildings (applicable to Wales only) Regulation: 26B Fabric performance values for new dwellings (applicable to Wales only) Comment: The systems can contribute to satisfying these Regulations; however, compensating fabric/services measures may be required.
+See sections 6.2 and 6.3 of this Certificate. elle a The Bu ilding (Scotland) Regulations 2004 (as amended) Regulation: 8(1)(2) Durability, workmanship and fitness of materials Comment: The systems can contribute to a construction satisfying this Regulation.
 See sections 12 and 13.1 and the Installation part of this Certificate.
 Regulation: 9 Building standards applicable to construction Standard: 1.1 Structure Comment: The systems can sustain and transmit wind loads to the substrate wall.
-See sections 7.1 to 7.12 of this Certificate.
+See sections 7.1 to 7.40 of the Countificate to 7.12 of this Certificate.